 And it did.
 Everything from ownership philosophy to the reputable, iconic team to the size and reputation of the company and its empowering and expansive culture and even the commute were exactly the design my client had created in his sessions and coaching plan.
 The pay, title, office and perks were even higher than the design.
 Within two weeks he was in his new role, happy, relieved and enlivened to be in a positive, supportive, collaborative team environment.
 Six months later another promotion and a year later as he was running the most profitable division of the company, he was tapped to take on the highest executive position.
 His health improved.
 His marriage and family were his priority and he reflected this in the time and attention he gave them.
 He lived from his intention, gave it his attention and manifested the job, life and internal alignment he desired.

 This is my life as a coach.
 I am privileged and skilled to partner with my clients as an ICF credentialed coach to challenge, co-create and champion them as they live their best life.
 They deepen their learning and forward the action into the change they desire in their work, family, faith, travel, housing and more.

 Does this excite you and give you ideas of how and what your life as a coach could be?
-Is it time to step forward and claim your space in the Fall Certified Professional Coach program?
+Is it time to step forward and claim your space in the next Certified Professional Coach program?
 If you’ve read this far, seems like it’s time to take the next step.
-Here’s the link to register for our FREE webinar tomorrow, Wednesday August 8th at noon: Register Here
+Click HERE for more information or to speak with one of our Relationship Advisors.